Jmulvez/My-Phase-1-Project/README.md

-A simple blog that allows the user to comment on my dog Benjamin.
+A simple blog application that allows the user to like and comment on my dog Benjamin.